maximumjpeg/maximumjpeg/README.md

 - 💬 Ask me about ...
 ThreeJS 🟨.
 - 😄 Pronouns: ...
 He/Him/His.
 - 💡  I love to ... fix bugs🪳, design it and build it with code💻, longboard🛹 and snowboard🏂.
-- 💬  Feel free to reach out to me for work opportunities or working alogside a project.
+- 💬  Feel free to reach out to me for work opportunities!
 - 🧩 Please have a look at my [Résumé](https://docs.google.com/document/d/130GmIfoSlNrXLfDUqZg4flTKDosYzRDJDVbWPKhUrpU/editusp=sharing) for more details about me.